bigai-nlco/ReflectEvo/README.md

 --is_test(optional): Use "False" for data generation.

---use_scratchpad (required): Whether to include the reasoning process from the first round in the second-round prompt.
+--use_scratchpad (required): Whether to include the reasoning process from the first round in the second-round prompt.(Default: True)

 --existing_dataset (optional): Path to a previously generated dataset.
 If provided, the script will load and reuse this dataset.